OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/3_Conda_intro_CCB_Rcourse.md

 As you have added new channels it is likely that several packages will be upgraded or downgraded at this stage, and some new packages may be added.
 Please accept the changes by typing `y` at the prompt.

 **7) Now let us search and install a package.
-As more and more packages have been added to conda it's ability to find the packages that match your enviroment has become slower - to speed this process up we will use conda to install a package called ['mamba'](https://github.com/mamba-org/mamba) that speeds up the enviroment solving when you are installing packages.
+As more and more packages have been added to Conda it's ability to find the packages that match your enviroment has become slower - to speed this process up we will use conda to install a package called ['Mamba'](https://github.com/mamba-org/mamba) that speeds up the enviroment solving when you are installing packages.
 This will allow us to to install our packages more quickly in the rest of the tutorial.
 First lets check what versions are available**

     $ conda search mamba